1176 Peak Limiter: Revisions

-The 1176 underwent a number of revisions; one notable change in the early revisions was the addition of Brad Plunkett's circuitry, which reduced noise by 6 dB and redistributed the noise spectrum, producing even more noise reduction in the sensitive mid-range; linearity was also increased by reducing harmonic distortion.
-These revisions, easily distinguishable for their solid black face panel, were labelled 1176LN.
+The 1176 underwent a number of revisions; one notable change in the early revisions was the addition of Brad Plunkett's circuitry, which reduced noise by 6 dB and redistributed the noise spectrum, resulting in more noise reduction in the midrange; linearity was also increased by reducing distortion.
+These revisions, easily distinguishable for their solid black panel, were labelled 1176LN.

 Revisions D and E are reputed to sound the best.